 In January 2021, we announced the restructuring of our R&D strategy and namely, the prioritization of the AUTO1 program.
-We also intend to seek a partner for the AUTO3 program before progressing AUTO3 into its next phase of development.
+We intend to seek a partner for the AUTO3 program before progressing AUTO3 into its next phase of development.
 We also announced an adjustment of our workforce and infrastructure footprint during the first quarter of 2021, which involved an overall reduction in headcount of approximately 20%.
+This reduction in headcount is now complete.